Fatimah-Bakare/phoneComparison/README.md

 # phoneComparison
-Comparison of phone prices from two websites.
+iPhone price comparison from two websites-Amazon and eBay.